-In all cases, to be eligible for a monthly benefit at the end of the waiting period, you must have been totally disabled for 14 days out of the first 19 consecutive days of the waiting period and totally or partially disabled for the remainder of the waiting period.
+Unless your occupation category is SRA (as shown in your policy schedule), to be eligible for a monthly benefit at the end of the waiting period, you must have been disabled for the entire waiting period.
+You can return to work during the waiting period without the waiting period recommencing, as long as you are at least partially disabled for the waiting period.

+If your occupation category is SRA (as shown in your policy schedule) to be eligible for a monthly benefit at the end of the waiting period, you must have been totally disabled for 14 days out of the first 19 consecutive days of the waiting period and totally or partially disabled for the remainder of the waiting period.
 You can return to work during the waiting period, without the waiting period recommencing, as long as you are totally disabled for 14 days out of the first 19 consecutive days of the waiting period and totally or partially disabled for the remainder of the waiting period.